FAQ – Frequently asked questions

 I usually try to credit people when I use images they created on my blog and / or social media.
 If I forgot to credit you on my blog for something I use, or I credited the wrong person (sometimes if might happen, sorry about that), please reach out and I will correct this.

-Questions about my social media content
+Notes and questions about my social media content, emails, etc.

 A small introduction: I’m a human being.
-I know it’s shitty that I even have to remind some of you about that.
+I know it’s sad that I even have to remind some of you about that.
 But seriously.
 The way some people interact with me on social media became very disrespectful over the years.
 Tanya DePass, in her article “how to interact with me on twitter” says it better than I could ever, so I will quote her: “ I’m a person not a resource.
 So if you followed to be educated, or just learn.
 Tread lightly.
 I tired of people treating me as a teaching font with no feelings.”.
 So, yes, please remember, I am a person, not a robot sharing resources.
 Thanks.